melkotoury/caspar-health-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.3.

+## Pre Installation

+First Install `json-server` package from npm

+Move to the DB directory , where the db.json exists , and run `json-server --watch db.json`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.